Berrio/BackEndAppProject/README.md

 ## How to use it

-you can just use the api whitout the frontend, or you can go to this repository **https://github.com/Berrio/FrontAppProject**, if you want to use a grapical interface if you want to test the backend or you want to create a new grapical interface you can test the backend whit these endpoints.
+you can just use the api whitout the frontend, or you can go to this repository **https://github.com/Berrio/FrontAppProject** if you want to use a grapical interface.
+If you want to test the backend or you want to create a new grapical interface you can test the backend whit these endpoints.

 1. get http://localhost:8081/api/
 2. get http://localhost:8081/api/findcategory/id